wlo2/zmk-totem-dongle-secret-macro/README.md

 ### Implementation

-1. **Isolated Build Environment**: Config files are copied to a temporary directory to avoid contaminating the workspace
+1. **String-to-Bindings Conversion**: Plain text strings are automatically converted to ZMK bindings at build time
-2. **Dynamic Overlay Generation**: A `secret_macro.overlay` file is generated at build time with your secret content
+2. **Dynamic Overlay Generation**: A `secret_macro.overlay` file is generated during the build with your secret content
 3. **GitHub Secrets Integration**: Uses GitHub repository secrets to inject the actual macro content
+4. **Pre-baked Build Environment**: Utilizes a containerized Zephyr environment for consistent builds

 ### Generated Macro Structure

 The system creates a macro with these specifications:
 - **Name**: `secret_macro`
 - **Type**: ZMK behavior macro
-- **Timing**: 10ms wait and tap intervals (for quick typing of long strings.
-I haven't tested further, probably even 5ms is good)
+- **Timing**: 10ms wait and tap intervals (optimized for quick typing; 5ms may also work)
 - **Content**: Populated from GitHub repository secret

 ## Setup Instructions